Stephen Harper enjoying Pope Benedict's pen.

 Then I got back to the Christmas gathering.
 And as I was beaming with pride that I was digesting Jesus, my now ex-stepmother revealed to now-ex-step-grandmother that I was not baptized.
 Now-ex-step-grandmother went pale, then red.
 I, apparently, unknowingly and in good faith, committed a sacrilege worthy of damnation.
 A not-yet-Catholic daring to eat the host was likened to a walking abomination, doomed, under the best of circumstances, to live the afterlife in a supernatural dimension scrapped since 2007.

-So if a non-Catholic eating the body of Christ is risking death and damnation, why the knicker-twist over Prime Minister Harper?
-Shouldn't the church be thrilled Harper narrowly escaped hell?
-But according to that CBC report, Catholics are deeply offended that he might not have eaten the host, with the PM's press attaches working overtime to convince the masses Harper did consume as expected, effectively damning himself.
+So if a non-Catholic eating the body of Christ risks death and damnation, why the knicker-twist over Prime Minister Harper?
+Shouldn't the church be thrilled Harper narrowly escaped a supernatural dimension scrapped since 2007?
+Nope.
+According to that CBC report, Catholics are deeply offended that he might not have eaten the host, with the PM's press attaches working overtime to convince the masses Harper did consume as expected, effectively damning himself.

-My understanding -- and from cross-referencing anecdotes with a few Catholic and non-Catholic friends on what they did for years at mass -- is that non-Catholics don't even walk up to the altar, they stay behind out of respect with no priest interaction.
+My understanding -- and from cross-referencing anecdotes with a few Catholic and non-Catholic friends on what they did for years at mass -- is that non-Catholics don't even walk up to the altar.
+They stay behind out of respect, at their seat, with no priestly interaction.
 And yet others don't appear to be bothered with either approach.
 The Catholic Church's policy -- cross arms across chest to show one is not Catholic and then ask for a blessing without eating the host or maybe partake in an occasional host if one respects the holiness of the bread -- does not seem to be clear at all: this arm-crossing deal/do-you-believe-the-bread-is-holy loophole is brand news to me.

 So let's get real.
 How was Harper supposed to know what to do with the wafer if Catholics and clergymen don't even agree on what he should do?
 And since Montreal is roughly 74% Catholic as per Statistics Canada, I'm curious how you feel.